Skip to content

 A Service Level Agreement is an agreement between the client and the service provider on services to be provided.
 The termination of a service level agreement can be subject to both legal and contractual rules.
 Please be well informed about this by a Dutch contract lawyer.
 In some cases, damages may be payable in addition to termination, or termination may not be legally valid.
 You should be well informed about this by a Dutch contract lawyer.

-THE CONCEPT OF SERVICE IN A SERVICE LEVEL AGREEMENT
+THE CONCEPT OF SERVICE IN A Dutch SERVICE LEVEL AGREEMENT (SLA)

 The key word in service level agreement is the concept of service – or in other words – service.
 A SLA therefore refers to services and not products.
 Product specifications and delivery requirements are handled through other so-called procurement agreements.
 So the service level agreement is not about achieving a certain goal, but more about the quality and execution of a certain service.